kernelwernel/VMAware/docs/documentation.md

 - `Bochs`

 If none were detected, it will return `Unknown`.
-It's often not going to produce a satisfying result due to technical difficulties with accomplishing this, on top of being highly dependant on what mechanisms detected a VM.
-Don't rely on this function too much.
+It's often NOT going to produce a satisfying result due to technical difficulties with accomplishing this, on top of being highly dependant on what mechanisms detected a VM.
+Don't rely on this function for critical operations as if it's your golden bullet.
+75% of the time it'll simply return `Unknown`.

 ```cpp
 int main() {